Estelada: Current use

 As of 2005 both kinds of Estelada flag (the classic and the red) are used at the same time.

-After the Fall of Communism in Europe the red star of the Estelada vermella (red estelada) has steadily lost some of its original leftist meaning, however, the left-wing pro-independence political parties still make use of it predominantly and almost exclusively, particularly the Popular Unity Candidacy (CUP), Endavant and Poble Lliure, as well as and their youth organizations and trade unions.
+After the Fall of Communism in Europe the red star of the Estelada vermella (red estelada) has steadily lost some of its original leftist meaning, however, the left-wing pro-independence political parties still make use of it predominantly and almost exclusively, particularly the Popular Unity Candidacy (CUP), Endavant and Poble Lliure, as well as their youth organizations and trade unions.
 It is sometimes currently flown just as a simpler and less cluttered version of the Estelada in the traditional Catalan colors.

 The estelada is ubiquitous as a simplified symbol - four vertical bars topped by a star, sprayed or daubed on walls, lampposts or mailboxes all over Catalonia.
 These simple graffiti are most often in one basic color, either in black or red.
 More elaborate large pro-independence graffiti often use the red-star Estelada as a symbol.

 In 2016, the Spanish government prohibited football fans from bringing esteladas to the Copa del Rey final match between Barcelona and Sevilla, held in Madrid.
 The government applied the article 2.1 of the Law on Sports, which prohibits the display of symbols that "incite, foment or help violent or terrorist behavior."
 A Madrid judge overruled the ban after Barcelona complained, citing freedom of expression.